Ray7788/NIBRS-Crime-Prediction/README.md

 Please check the `requirements.txt` in the root directory for the list of dependencies required to run the project.
 - Python 3.10 or higher

-When you run notebooks, pleasebe careful handling file paths as it might not be totally suitable for your local environment.
+When you run notebooks, please be careful handling file paths as it might not be totally suitable for your local environment.